radaeze/radaeze.github.io/:resume.md

 March 2017 – May 2018

 + Supported consultant teams with market data curated from business research firms and independent research.
 Researched topics in the TMT practice area, focusing on semiconductors and cloud services.
-+ Programmed an Excel marco to automate cell formatting for Jumpshot web traffic data, reducing the time needed to pull data from the source.
-Wrote a procedure explaining how to use and customize the marco.
++ Programmed an Excel macro to automate cell formatting for Jumpshot web traffic data, reducing the time needed to pull data from the source.
+Wrote a procedure explaining how to use and customize the macro.
 + Maintained an integrated library system.
 Culled outdated and discarded physical and digital materials from a catalog system, reducing the collection by roughly eighty percent.

 **Oakland Unified School District**